reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 + Line 39 defines the function as an arrow expression.
 + Line 40 has each of the participants perform a local step.
-+ Line 41 has them call the new `{!reach} informTimeout` method.
++ Line 41 has them call the new `{!rsh} informTimeout` method.

-We will have Alice declassify and publish the `{!reach} deadline` for later timeout clauses.
+We will have Alice declassify and publish the `{!rsh} deadline` for later timeout clauses.

 We won't add a timeout clause to Alice's first message, because there is no consequence to her non-participation: if she doesn't start the game, then no one is any worse off.